 With the pandemic-induced zoom meetings, many have come to realize that long meetings can be rather unproductive.
 Set aside some time for the team to come together to talk about its progress – it could just be a 10-minute morning meeting twice a week.

 Sometimes, all you need is a nice space to get into the zone.
-Whether your working from an office in a skyscraper, or during a workation at the beach, you can probably find plenty of quiet spots for some great team discussions.
+There are tons of places where you can work remotely from.
+Whether you’re working from an office in a skyscraper, or during a workation at the beach, you can probably find plenty of quiet spots for some great team discussions.
 If your office space allows, you can consider setting up a little corner for some great discussions.
 While this tip isn’t specifically for offsite SEO, you may find that it works for your team as you work through the multitude of to-dos.

 - Private blog